 RCSEd & Vascutek Cardiothoracic Surgery Placements for Undergraduates

-Applications now open for Cardiothoracic Surgery Placements for Undergraduates at the James Cook Hospital Middlesbrough, Papworth Hospital and Bristol Royal Infirmary
+Applications have now closed for Cardiothoracic Surgery Placements for Undergraduates at the James Cook Hospital Middlesbrough, Papworth Hospital and Bristol Royal Infirmary

 Cardiothoracic surgery is one of the smallest surgical specialties but offers some of the most exciting and varied opportunities in which to practice medicine and surgery.
 With support from the Royal College of Surgeons of Edinburgh (RCSEd), placements are being offered to a small number of senior medical students at UK universities to work under the supervision of consulting surgeons at James Cook Hospital (Mr Jonathan Ferguson), Papworth Hospital (Mr Aman Coonar) and Bristol Royal Infirmary (Mr Douglas West).

 The placements offer students supervised time in the operating theatre and the opportunity to shadow the day-to-day activities of trainees, consultants and allied clinicians and professionals in the department.